Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To back up the instructional work, Surgent CPA boasts 7,700+ multiple-choice questions and 400 or so simulations.
 This is contrasted against Becker’s 9,000 or so multiple-choice questions and 400 simulations.
 So for those keeping score, Becker has more multiple-choice problems, but the same number of task-based simulations.
 Surgent’s practice work, while not as voluminous, it very high-quality.
 The practice questions closely parallel real CPA problems and the testing interface is dead on.
 Moreover, the text explanations that accompany each multiple-choice question are incredibly thorough and are actually better than Becker’s in our opinion.

-For working professionals and busy CPA candidates with little free time on their hands, the Surgent CPA adaptive tech will be a Godsend.
-This AI-driven software narrowly targets the easiest point gains and grabs them where possible.
-There is no point in eking out minor, incremental gains in CPA prep.
-You need your studies to be efficient and effective.
+For working professionals and busy CPA candidates with little free time on their hands, the Surgent CPA adaptive software will be a blessing.
+This AI-driven tech narrowly targets the easiest point gains and grabs them where possible.
+There is no point in squeezing out minor, incremental gains in CPA prep.
+You need your studies to be efficient and effective or you’ll drown between real work and passing the CPA.
 To that end, the first order of business is always grabbing the low hanging fruit.
 And that is exactly what Surgent does.

 You’ll notice in your studies with Surgent that as you get a great score on a quiz, you likely won’t see that topic much (or maybe even at all) again.
 The point is to not waste your time with stuff you already know.
 Surgent’s algorithms and smart software are clearly the biggest winner of this prep package.